usc-isi-i2/mowgli-in-the-jungle/README.md

 #### How to create a new system?

 Creating a new system essentially requires two steps:
-1. Create a new class in `predictor/` that extends the `Predictor` abstract base class (following the example predictor code).
+1. Create a new class in `predictor/` that extends the `Predictor` abstract base class (following the `ExamplePredictor` code).
-2. Update/create your config file which points to your new class.
-Make sure also to specify the dataset you are working on in this config.
+2. Update/create a config file in `cfg/` to point to your new class.
+Make sure also to specify the dataset you are working on in this config file.

 After this, you should be able to run and evaluate your system by running `main.py`.
-Make sure you specify your config file as a command-line argument.
+Make sure you specify your config file (and optionally output directory and a pretrained model) as a command-line argument.

 ### What is a question and what is an answer?